Stockdale, Pennsylvania

-Stockdale is a borough in Washington County, Pennsylvania, United States.
-The population was 424 at the 2020 census.
+Stockdale is a borough that is located in Washington County, Pennsylvania, United States.
+It was founded on April 28, 1894.

+The borough has been home to eastern European immigrants who supported the local coal and steel industries.

+The population was 424 at the time of the 2020 census.

+Mining

+Like many of the surrounding communities, Stockdale supported local mines.
+The Braznell Coal Mining Company owned buildings in Stockdale.

 Geography

 Stockdale is located at 40°5′0″N 79°51′2″W (40.083348, -79.850456).